Ask a Sovereign Question…

 So the first thing to recognize is that your friend’s reaction is not about you.
 It’s a response to her own fears, emotions, thoughts and beliefs.
 And it may come from a much younger self, rather than from her wholeness.

-And if you do find yourself feeling defensive, or trying to explain or justify your actions, you’ll be able to step back, check in with yourself to see what you’re feeling and what you need, and take care of your needs first.
+If you find yourself feeling defensive, or trying to explain or justify your actions, step back, check in with yourself to see what you’re feeling and what you need, and take care of your needs first.

 Once you’ve taken care of yourself, you can talk with your friend about the changes you’re making, about the ways in which you’re trying to be more honest about your capacity.
 You can tell them how you feel about the process–the hard and the good around it.
 And you can ask for what you need from them, without being attached to whether or not you’ll get those needs met by them.